 Stone staircase… timeout… stone staircase… respite… and then another temple, this one home to a host of tree shrines.
 Some were decorated with pink ribbons and rolled-up banknotes, others adorned with shiny padlocks.
 All of which, we discovered, were offerings to Pan Gu, the mountain’s mythical creator.
 Nibbling from our picnic bag, tourists came and went before us, solemnly feeding incense sticks into the black stoves that lined the leafy courtyard.
 Stone staircase… collapse… stone staircase…. moan/complain/guzzle water.
 Stone staircase… and then something different (!), the ground leveling out onto an extended platform where we were greeted by a large wooden sign: Midway Point To Heaven, climbing starts here.
 “Climbing STARTS here?”
 I cried in disbelief as S dropped into my lap with a defeated sigh.
 Midway point to heaven?
 Running my hands through my sweat-soaked hair, I feared that at this rate I’d be reaching heaven long before I got to the top of this damn mountain.

 But then, a few minutes later, bracing ourselves for the next stage, we came across a cable car station that whizzed you up to the summit in an efficient twelve minutes.
 “Yes!!!” cried S, whose recurring back issues had started playing up, “I’m taking the cable car, wanna join me?”
-It was tempting… so so tempting… and yet a part of me felt I had to finish what I’d started, that living to be a hundred years old might be amazing!
+It was tempting… so so tempting… and yet a part of me felt I had to finish what I’d started, that living to be a hundred years old might be amazing after all!
 “I can’t…” I exhaled miserably, “I’ve gotta walk it”.
 And so it was that we parted ways at Midway Point To Heaven.